-Perce Pe ne- entage Dint rease (in millions) One- Percentage Point Decrease Effect on total of service and interest cost \$ 4 () \$ (3) Effect on post-retirement benefit obligation \$ 23 \$ (16)
+One- Percentage Point Increase One- Percentage Point Decrease (in millions) Effect on total of service and interest cost \$ 4 \$ (3) Effect on post-retirement benefit obligation \$ 23 \$ (16)

 Qualified Plan Assets.

 The Qualified Plan assets represent 89% of Morgan Stanley's total pension plan assets.
 The weighted average asset allocations for the Qualified Plan at November 30, 2005 and November 30, 2006 and the targeted asset allocation for fiscal 2007 by asset class were as follows: